npfs/npfs.github.io/cca.md

 > *Not all assessments will result in the provision of an antiviral.
 In this case, the Patient should follow the clinical advice I am going to read out to you."*

 Here is an example from an assessment that reaches an end-point where an anti-viral has not been recommended.
-Depending on the assessment, other information may also appear to advise the caller.
+Depending on the assessment, other information may also appear to advise the Caller.

 ![][non-authorised-assessment]

 ### Searching for a Collection Point

-To help the caller to identify a collection point that is convenient for them, select **Show nearest collection points**.
+To help the Caller to identify a collection point that is convenient for them, select **Show nearest collection points**.

 The Collection Point Finder will automatically search for the 5 nearest Collection Points based on the postcode provided for the assessment.

 ![][Collection_point_map]

-You can manually change the postcode / enter a new postcode / Town / County to locate a Collection Point that is convenient for the caller / flu friend
+You can manually change the postcode / enter a new postcode / Town / County to locate a Collection Point that is convenient for the Caller / flu friend

-The grey floating panel provides additional help / text if you are struggling to find a Collection Point local to the caller
+The grey floating panel provides additional help / text if you are struggling to find a Collection Point local to the Caller

 By clicking on the name of the Collection Point in the list, full details are provided for you to relay to the Caller.